tatey/tatey.com/README.markdown

 $ rake
 ```

+Please remove the tracking code at lines 21-43 in _layouts/default.html before publishing to prevent skewing my statistics.

 ## Licence and copyright

 Following files, directories and their contents are copyright Tate Johnson.
 You may not reuse anything therein without my permission: